TommyMaes/SetVol/README.md

 Doesn't stay running in background, no systemtray icon or any notifications

+Working on option for sleep/hibernation.
+For now only works on startup

+after shutdown or restart

 ########################################################################################

 Made it because i needed the function and could not find anything like this